Skip to main content

 Solution

-The U.S. Department of Veterans Affairs (VA) partnered with NORC to design and implement a large national survey of veterans inside and outside the Veterans Health Administration system.
+The VA partnered with NORC to design and implement a large national survey of veterans inside and outside the Veterans Health Administration system.
 The survey, called Assessing Social and Community Environments with National Data (ASCEND) for Veteran Suicide Prevention, aims to learn more about the number of veterans experiencing suicidal thoughts, what puts veterans at risk for suicide, and the behaviors, including family and community support, that can protect them from suicidal thoughts and actions.

 This project incorporates previous NORC efforts to design and field a pilot study to determine best practices for surveying this population.
-NORC created a national, multi-faceted survey of veterans with over 17,000 completed interviews in 2022.
+NORC designed and fielded a national, multi-faceted survey of veterans with over 17,000 completed interviews in 2022.
 Data collection techniques included online, paper-and-pencil, and computer-assisted telephone interviewing.
 Following data collection, NORC led the project's data processing, weighting, analysis, data delivery, and reporting.
-In 2023, NORC is continuing to collaborate with the VA on the dissemination of results through journal articles and conference presentations.
+In 2024, NORC is fielding wave to of ASCEND, and continuing to collaborate with the VA on dissemination of results through journal articles and other publications.

 Result

-Our insights are improving Veteran suicide prevention programs.
+Our insights are informing suicide prevention programs for veterans.

 Project Leads